percona/everest-doc/docs/mongo_sharding.md

 ### Improved performance

-By splitting data across multiple servers, sharding reduces the load on any one server, that leads to faster query response times.
+By splitting data across multiple servers, sharding reduces the load on any one server, which leads to faster query response times.
 Since each shard contains only a fraction of the total data, queries targeting a specific shard can be processed faster.

 ### Availability